edgelesssys/constellation/docs/docs/reference/cli.md

 ```
       --cluster-id string      expected cluster identifier
   -h, --help                   help for verify
-      --json                   print the attestation document as parsed json
   -e, --node-endpoint string   endpoint of the node to verify, passed as HOST[:PORT]
+  -o, --output string          print the attestation document in the output format {json}
       --raw                    print raw attestation document
 ```